12 Amazing Uses of Epsom salt in the Garden

 Pepper is one of the plants that need a lot of magnesium for proper growth and development.
 Generally, Epsom salt is very beneficial to plant growth, aids in germination, improve yields, and build stronger cell walls, improved beauty and strength of the peppers.

 12. Growing Tomatoes

 How to apply it: Water your pepper with a diluted salt solution, 2 tablespoons per one gallon of water, for every 2 weeks

 Magnesium is one of the essential nutrients for tomato production.
 So magnesium must constantly maintain at a certain available level for tomatoes uptake for proper growth and germination.

 When planting, mix Epsom salt with the soil at the bottom on the planting hole.
 Then cover it up with some natural or unfertilized soil prior placing the tomato plant into the hole.
 Because if the concentrated salt comes in contact with the tomato roots, it can burn the tomato plant.

 How to apply it: Apply a tablespoon of Epsom plus gallon of water per foot of plant height for every tomato planted and reapply every two weeks.
 Using warm water can help dissolve the Epsom salt fast.

 If the soil is deficient of magnesium, applying Epsom salt will help; and because it relatively impossible to overuse Epsom salt like most commercial fertilizers, you can use it safely on mostly all your garden plants.

 To water plants with Epsom salt is easy.
-However, care must taken because some plant do not need high level of magnesium for optimum growth, for example plant like beans and leafy vegetables.
+However, care must be taken because some plant does not need high level of magnesium for optimum growth, for example, plants like beans and leafy vegetables.

 While some plants like tomatoes, rose, and peppers, need a lot of magnesium and, hence, are always watered with Epsom salt.